(formerly named BLUE RIDGE SKY and TEMPEST ROCK)

 I remember sitting in New York City’s Bryant Park on that sunny May 21st.
 Just as the 6 o’clock hour was arriving, I noticed that the sky had darkened and the winds had begun to pick up.
 I looked around at several people who were lounging in the grass next to me, and I noticed that they were also gazing at the sky.
 Then a crazy thought went running around in my brain: “Could this actually be happening?”
 I looked at the startled woman next to me, and she looked back and sort of shrugged as if to say, “Well, there’s nothing we can do about it now!”
 Then 6 pm rolled around and, you guessed it, nothing happened!
 The woman and I both breathed a sigh of relief.
 The dark clouds eventually led to a spring shower, and we, along with everyone else in the world, went on with our lives.

 Ever since that day, I’ve wondered what happened to Camping’s believers who gave up everything they owned because of their faith.
 What happened to those people who woke up the next morning knowing that everything they had believed in was a lie?
 And what happened to those families who were torn apart because some believed and some didn’t?
 Georgia and I have created a fictional story about one such family – a widowed father who so surely believes that the world will end on September 1st that he asks his children and grandchild to climb a mountain to await Judgement Day together.

-In applying for the workshop at Signature, our goal is to continue to develop this original story, and explore the complexity of our characters so we may create a unique theatrical drama.
+Our goal now is to continue to develop this original story, and explore the complexity of our characters so we may create a unique theatrical drama.
 I’ve always felt that musicals should be as intricate and complex as plays.
-Our hope is that we come away from our experience at Signature with not just a new musical, but also as part of a conversation about how to create a new kind of musical.
+Our hope is that we come away from our development experience with not just a new musical, but also as part of a conversation about how to create a new kind of musical.